425 3rd Street Southwest

 STATUS: Grant funded for two years with employee benefits

-PRIMARY OBJECTIVE: To provide organizational leadership in global nutrition advocacy by developing and implementing policy efforts, framework and advocacy strategy.
+PRIMARY OBJECTIVE: To provide organizational leadership in global nutrition policy and programming expertise and to develop and implement a policy advocacy strategy.

-1. Attends weekly departmental and team meetings and other internal meetings.
+3. Attends all-staff meetings, bi-weekly departmental and team meetings and other internal meetings.

 SUPERVISION EXERCISED: Interns

-- Strong analytical skills and attention to detail, including ability to conduct research and in-depth analysis related to Bread’s issues and to make data-driven recommendations and decisions.
+- Strong analytical skills and attention to detail, including ability to conduct research and in-depth analysis of complex factors related to Bread’s issues and to make data-driven recommendations and decisions.

-- Strong written and oral communication skills, including ability to identify and engage target audiences and communicate complex ideas or issues tailored to the audience, using appropriate formats and media.
+- Strong written and oral communication skills, including ability to identify and engage target audiences and communicates complex ideas or issues tailored to the audience, using appropriate formats and media.

-- Ability to lead teams, develop collaborative relationships internally and externally, which require a high degree of diplomacy and judgment in order to address and resolve substantive conflicts or escalate concerns to senior management.
+- Ability to lead and work collaboratively with teams, develop collaborative relationships internally and externally, which require a high degree of diplomacy and judgment in order to address and resolve substantive conflicts or escalate concerns to senior management.

 - Ability to work independently.